Fool's Mate (album): Reception

 The UK music press was generally very positive about Fool's Mate.
 Melody Maker saw it as "one of THE albums of the year".

 Paul Stump, in his History of Progressive Rock, called Fool's Mate "a revamped corpus of pre-Van der Graaf Generator and pre-university songs of plumptious psychedelic pop hedging its bets between Syd Barrett and Al Stewart."
 He remarked that some of the songs seem more like "warm-up exercises" for longer, better works, but he found the tunes "Summer Song in Autumn" and "Sunshine" very catchy and pleasing, and praised the "spine-tingling" three-part organ chord which concludes the album.

 Track listing

-All tracks composed by Peter Hammill, except for songs with asterisks, which are by Hammill and Chris Judge Smith.
+All tracks composed by Peter Hammill, except where indicated.